CARNEGIE HARRIERS AWARD GUIDELINES 2019-20

 MOST IMPROVED HILL RUNNER

 The George Murdoch Memorial Trophy is awarded to the club member, male or female, who, in the opinion of the committee, has shown the most improvement as a hill runner during the Hill Running GP Series.
 There are no specific selection criteria but race performances are considered relative to those of race winners (as reported on the Scottish Hill Racing website).
-As the award is discretionary, the committee has the right not to present it.

 The trophy was presented to the club by member Gail Murdoch in memory of her late husband George, a keen hill runner and Hill Running Captain who sadly died in 2007.